-Cream cheese, cottage cheese, sour cream, ricotta cheese, Greek yogurt, mascarpone cheese, and crème fraîche are all good alternatives to quark cheese, though you really owe it to yourself to try making this fantastic cheese yourself to find its own unique cheese voice!
+Cream cheese, cottage cheese, sour cream, ricotta cheese, Greek yogurt culture, mascarpone cheese, and crème fraîche are all good alternatives to quark cheese, though you really owe it to yourself to try making this fantastic cheese yourself to find its own unique cheese voice!

 Cottage cheese can be used in place of quark cheese in both sweet and savory recipes.
 Its mild flavor means it will go with just about anything.
 The main disadvantage of using cottage cheese as a substitute for quark cheese is that it is quite moist, and this should be taken into account if your dish already has a lot of liquid ingredients.

 So, there you have it!
 Quark.
 This is not just the sound of a duck with a sore throat; it is one of the best-kept secrets of the dairy industry.
 An incredibly supple, soft-textured fresh cheese that can be used in place of a variety of dairy products, packed with protein to keep you feeling full longer.